Pentatonic Minor and Dorian comparison

 Backing track

-Since the Minor Pentatonic and the Dorian are analogues in several aspects you can blend these scales in solo playing.
-The main concept when doing this is to think Pentatonic and when sporadically add one or both the Dorian notes, often only adding one of the Dorian notes (B or F# in this case) will often sound best.
-Try this by playing over the track below.
+Since the Minor Pentatonic and the Dorian are analogues in several aspects, you can blend these scales in solo playing.
+The main concept when doing this is to "think Pentatonic" and sporadically add one or both the Dorian notes.
+Only adding one of the Dorian notes (B or F# in this case), will sometimes sound best, but it depends on how much "Dorian flavor" you want your in Minor Pentatonic sound.
+Experiment by playing over the track below.

 Jam Track in A minor